Prohibited Consensual Sexual Activity at a Glance

 |HIV Exposure and Compelled Testing for Offenders||None (repealed)|

 |Other Crimes Relating to Consensual Sex Acts|

 Note: State laws are constantly changing -- contact a Pennsylvania criminal defense attorney or conduct your own legal research to verify the state law(s) you are researching.

 Pennsylvania Prohibited Consensual Sexual Activity Laws: Related Resources

 There's a time and a place for everything -- and in Pennsylvania, as in most other states, certain private matters are meant to be conducted in private.
 So if you've been charged with public lewdness, indecency, or a related crime, you will want to be prepared for your trial.
-Get a free case review from a Pennsylvania defense attorney.
+Get help today from a Pennsylvania defense attorney.

 Contact a qualified attorney.